mfittko/sdd-blueprint/docs/GITHUB_WORKFLOW.md

 ## 7. Post-Merge Housekeeping

-1. Pull the updated `feat/sdd-blueprint` branch locally.
+1. Pull the updated `main` branch locally.
 2. Delete the feature branch both locally and remotely.
 3. Capture any follow-up ideas as new issues rather than reopening merged PRs.